flisanp/ms3-baby-food-recipes/TESTING.md

 ![user_story_6](static/images/README/user-stories/user-story-6.png)

-When they click on the "edit" button they will be redirected to the edit recipe page.
+When they click on the button they will be redirected to the edit recipe page.
 The input fields will be prefilled with the previous information added.

 ![user_story_6](static/images/README/user-stories/edit-recipe.png)